Guide to Driving in France

 Each region applies their own charge, although they are broadly similar for each vehicle type, ranging from around €75 for the smallest, greenest cars to potentially several thousand euros for the largest and most polluting vehicles.

 You can read about the taxes in our section on Vehicle Registration Taxes.
+Most of these taxes are not payable on a simple change of name or change of address.

 The registration number of the vehicle will remain the same, except for pre-2009 vehicles that may be running on a now abandoned numbering system.